madelinelimm/CookiecutR/README.md

 4. To activate virtual environment, go to R console:
 	- setwd (url that links to your project folder)
 	- open `.Rprofile`, at the top right corner of the script, click on 'Source'.
-This step activates environment, install required packages and set ggplot theme to the entire project
+This step activates environment, install required packages and set ggplot theme to the entire project.
+Please install rjson and dplyr packages beforehand to prevent errors.
 	- You could also install additional packages with the command `renv::install('<package_name>')` then `renv::snapshot()` to capture the package name and version into the `lockfile`

 	*Note: Upon completing the above steps, when you leave and re-enter this R project, run the command `source('renv/activate.R')` (found in `.Rprofile`)  to activate your session.
 Moreover, if you're using a new R project, which do not contain the `renv/library` folder, running the `.Rprofile` will prompt `renv::restore()` to re-install the packages that are in your lockfile and store the packages into `renv/library` folder.